 Please send your essay to your advisor via email by 8 p.m. the night before your first advising meeting.
 I hope that this assignment will help structure your first advising conversation and facilitate good communication between you and your advisor.

 We encourage you to stay in close touch with your academic advisor throughout your time in Social Studies.
-We pride ourselves on strong advising relationships and we think they will be even more important this year.
+We believe that strong advising relationships are crucial to student’s intellectual and personal development, and we hope you will invest in your advising relationships as much as your advisors do.